WHOIS Domain Lookup for Agencies: Complete Guide

 Bluehost Domain Privacy + Protection

-We at Bluehost offer Domain Privacy + Protection to help keep your personal data safe.
-Our service replaces your private contact details with generic information, while you remain the rightful domain owner.
-It protects you from spam, unwanted calls, identity theft and unauthorized domain transfers.
+We at Bluehost offer Domain Privacy + Protection to help keep client data safe.
+Our service replaces private contact details with generic information, while your clients remain the rightful domain owners.
+It protects your agency clients from:

-We also help guard against malware threats, SEO blacklist issues and competitors trying to access your information.
-You can enable our protection for both new and existing domains to enjoy greater security and peace of mind.
+You can enable our protection for both new and existing client domains to enjoy greater security and peace of mind.

 WHOIS Lookup: Privacy Protection vs. no Privacy Protection